Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning: Evaluation

-The above led us to one DeepSimulator, one DDS, one LSTM, and one LSTM(GAN) model per log.
-We then generated five logs per retained model.
-Each generated log was of the same size (number of traces) as the original log's testing fold to ensure the logs' comparability.
-We then compare each generated log with the testing fold using the MAE and EMD and measures defined above.
-We report the mean of each of these measures across the 5 logs generated from each model to smooth out stochastic variations.
+The DDS technique (SIMOD) is set to explore 15 parameter configurations to tune the stochastic process model.
+For each configuration, we execute five simulation runs and compute the CFLS measure (cf.~Section~\ref{sec:hb_tool_phase1}) between each simulated log and the validation fold.
+We select the stochastic model that gives the lowest average CFLS w.r.t.\ the validation fold.
+The optimizer is set to explore 20 simulation parameter configurations (i.e.\ the parameters that Simod uses to model resources and processing times), again using five simulation runs per configuration.
+We select the configuration with the lowest average EMD (cf.\ Section~\ref{sec:evalmeasures}) between the simulated log and the validation fold.
+We used the parameter ranges given in Table~\ref{tab:seach_space} for tuning.

-\subsection{Results}
+The LSTM technique is hyperparameter-optimized using grid search over a space of 48 possible configurations (see Table~\ref{tab:seach_space}) For LSTM model training, we use 200 epochs, the cycle time MAE as the model's loss function, Nadam as the optimizer, and early stopping and dropout to avoid model over-training.
+The GAN technique is configured to dynamically adjust the size of the hidden units in each layer so that their size is twice the input's size, as proposed by the authors~\cite{Taymouri2020}.
+We use 25 training epochs, a batch of size five, and a prefix size of five.
+DSIM is tuned by randomly exploring 15 parameter configurations with five simulation runs per configuration in the stochastic model discovery phase (cf.~Section~\ref{sec:tool}, Phase 1).
+In Phases 2 and 3, we use grid search to explore the space of hyperparameter configurations specified in Table~\ref{tab:seach_space}

-Fig.~\ref{fig:results} presents the results of cycle time MAE and EMD grouped by event log size and source type.
-Table~\ref{tab:results} presents the exact values of all metrics sorted by metric, event log size, and source type.
-Note that cycle time MAE and EMD are error/distance measures (lower is better).
+We generate four models per log: one SIMOD, one LSTM, one GAN, and one DSIM.
+We then generate five logs per retained model, each with the same number of traces as the original log's testing fold to ensure the comparability.
+Each generated log is compared with the testing fold using the MAE and EMD measures.
+We report the mean of each of these measures across 5 runs.

-At the trace level (see Fig.~\ref{fig:mae_results}) in the large logs (real-life and synthetic), the LSTM and DSIM models outperform the SIMOD approach.
-The LSTM models obtain the best result in half of the logs and DSIM in the remaining.
-However, in small logs, the SIMOD and DSIM models obtain the best results.
-Specifically, SIMOD obtains lower MAE values in three out of five logs and DSIM in the remaining.
-As expected, the pure deep-learning models results show a significant dependence on the volume of data available for learning the log's complex temporal dynamics.
-The LSTM(GAN) models present a low performance in general terms, and this is because the temporal stability of the models' predictions declines rapidly, despite having a high precision in predicting the next~\cite{Taymouri2020}.
-This results also indicates overfitting on the LSTM(GAN) models preventing the generalization of this approach for this predictive task.
+\subsubsection{Results}